Hung-shill/Autonomous_Pookie/README.md

 # Autonomous_Pookie
-Mini Waymo in a sense
+Mini level 3 autonomous vehicle in a sense